Prevter/OpenHack/README.md

 ### Vanilla
 1. Download the latest `.zip` release from the [releases](https://github.com/prevter/gdopenhack/releases) page.
 2. Extract everything from the `.zip` file to your Geometry Dash folder.
+(Right click on Geometry Dash in your Steam library, and select "Manage" -> "Browse local files")
 3. Run the game, and press "Tab" to open the mod menu.

 ### Extra steps for Linux
 If you're using Linux, in addition to the above steps, you'll need to add startup parameters to the game's launch options.
-To do this, right-click on Geometry Dash in your Steam library, click "Properties", and then click "Set Launch Options".
-Add the following parameters to the launch options:
+To do this, right-click on Geometry Dash in your Steam library, click "Properties", and then enter following parameters to the launch options:
 ```sh
 WINEDLLOVERRIDES="xinput9_1_0=n,b" %command%
 ```